 The best plan for Field Education timing is two consecutive semesters, usually Fall, then Spring, in your final year of the program.
 However, if this plan does not fit well with your life circumstances or academic plan, you may discuss an alternative plan with your advisor.

 You can find information about our Social Work faculty.
-Each of or Social Work Faculty has advanced degrees in Social Work, and have taught many of the courses in our Traditional Undergraduate Program as well as APS.
+Each of or Social Work Faculty has advanced degrees in Social Work, and have taught many of the courses in our Traditional Undergraduate Program as well as Online Programs.
 Please feel free to reach out to any of us if you have any questions or concerns!
 We look forward to building relationships with you.
 Non-Social Work classes are taught by faculty all over campus.

-Asbury's Registrar will set an expected graduation date when you first begin APS classes.
-In general, if you transfer into the APS program with 60 credits or more, or with an Associates Degree, the sequence of Social Work classes takes 4 full-time semesters (2 full-time years).
+Asbury's Registrar will set an expected graduation date when you first begin online classes.
+In general, if you transfer into the online program with 60 credits or more, or with an Associates Degree, the sequence of Social Work classes takes 4 full-time semesters (2 full-time years).
 If you have less than 60 credits when you begin, the credits you transfer don't cover the Foundation courses required by Asbury, or if you are taking classes part-time, that will extend out your graduation date.

 General Sequence of Social Work Program